thegedge/personal-site/_posts/me/2012-09-10-first-post.md

 title: First Post
 category: me
 tags: []
+description: New personal site, new post announcing it (not much to see here).
 ---

 So, I've finally gotten around to making a personal site, and this would be the first post.
 There's